muktadir-rhmn/tutorial-sharing-platform-be/README.md

 ![](docs/be_module_design.svg)

 The exceptions are
-- Auth Layer: Every request passes through Auth component and this component is responsible for checking whether the request is from an authentic source.
+- Auth Layer: Every request passes through Auth layer and this layer is responsible for checking whether the request is from an authentic source.
-- Error Handler Layer: If any error occurs, an exception is thrown and Error Handler layer is responsible for generating appropriate error response.
+- Error Handler Layer: If any error is found, an exception is thrown and Error Handler layer is responsible for generating appropriate error response.
 - Cache Layer: If an API is set to be cached, this cache layer caches API response.
 Once cached, any further request to that API will be served from the cache, until it expires.